RedHatNordicsSA/learnlinux/lab-0/README.md

 ~
 ~
 ~
-"testfile" [New File]
+"testscript" [New File]
 ```

 💥 To start inserting text, press ```i``` which stands for insert.
 To remove text, use backspace.
+Insert an echo command.
 ```
 i
 ```

 Expected output:
 ```
-Some text you have input
+echo "Hello world"
 ~
 ~
 ~